Optimized Dynamic Cache Instantiation and Accurate LRU Approximations under Time-varying Request Volume: Related Work

-Although our work closely relates to the recent body of TTL-based modeling, there are some significant and important differences.
-First, we are interested in scenarios where an allocated cache has fixed capacity, and so timing-based policies are of interest only to the extent that they prove useful in approximating fixed capacity systems.
-Second, given our assumed context in which there are substantial request rate variations, for example according to a diurnal cycle, TTL caches are not a natural choice for approximating a fixed-capacity LRU cache.
-Third, in our work we derive new $\mathcal{O}(1)$ computational cost approximations for cache performance metrics for Zipf popularity distributions with $\alpha = 1$ and $\alpha = 0.5$, that are not found in the TTL-based modeling literature, which we are then able to apply in optimization models, and are able to derive explicit, exact expressions for cache performance metrics for \emph{Cache on $k^{th}$ request} RCW caches for general $k$.

 Few papers (regardless of replacement policy) have modeled discriminatory caching policies such as \emph{Cache on $k^{th}$ request}.
-In our context, these policies are motivated by the risk of cache pollution in small dynamically instantiated caches, and more generally by the long tail of one-timers (one-hit wonders) observed in edge networks~\cite{GALM07,ZSGK09, MaSi15,CaEa17}, with recent works including trace-based evaluations of \emph{Cache on $k^{th}$ request} policies~\cite{MaSi15,CaEa17}.
-In addition to a trace-based evaluation, Carlsson and Eager~\cite{CaEa17} also present simple analytic models for hit and insertion probabilities.
-However, in contrast to the analysis presented here, they ignore cache replacement, assuming that content is not evicted until interest in the content has expired.
-Garetto et al.~\cite{GaLM16, MaGL14} and Gast and Van Houdt~\cite{GaVa15,GaVa16} present TTL-based recurrence expressions and approximations for two variations of \emph{Cache on $k^{th}$ request}, referred to as k-LRU and LRU(m) in their works.
-In contrast to the recurrence relationships and approximations presented in these works, we present explicit expressions for $A$, $H$, and $I$ for general $k$, including both exact expressions, and $\mathcal{O}(1)$ computational cost approximations for Zipf popularity distributions with $\alpha = 1$ and $\alpha = 0.5$.
+In our context, these policies are motivated by the risk of cache pollution in small dynamically instantiated caches, and more generally by the long tail of one-timers (one-hit wonders) observed in edge networks~\cite{GALM07,ZSGK09, MaSi15,CaEa17}.
+Recent works include trace-based evaluations of \emph{Cache on $k^{th}$ request} policies~\cite{MaSi15,CaEa17}, simple analytic models for hit and insertion probabilities that (in contrast to us) ignore cache replacement~\cite{CaEa17}, or works that have used TTL-based recurrence expressions to model variations of \emph{Cache on $k^{th}$ request}~\cite{GaLM16, MaGL14,GaVa15,GaVa16,CaEa18}.
+Of these works, only Carlsson and Eager try to minimize the delivery cost~\cite{CaEa18}.
+However, in contrast to us, they assume elastic TTL caches and only consider a single file.

+Other related works have adapted the individual TTL values of each object so to achieve some objective~\cite{GKKP19,BSG+17}.
+For example, Carra et al.~\cite{CaNM19} demonstrate how the individual TTL values of each object can be adapted (with constant overhead) so to closely track the optimal cache configurations.
+However, these works only consider {\em Cache on 1$^{st}$ request} policies.